openstack/operations-guide/doc/ops-guide/source/ch_arch_provision.rst

 of manual work, including physical racking, MAC-to-IP assignment, and power configuration.
-Typically, solutions rely on wrappers around PXE boot and TFTP servers for the basic operating system install and then hand off to an automated configuration management system.deployment provisioning/deploymentprovisioning/deployment automated deployment
+Typically, solutions rely on wrappers around PXE boot and TFTP servers for the basic operating system install and then hand off to an automated configuration management system.

 Both Ubuntu and Red Hat Enterprise Linux include mechanisms for configuring the operating system, including preseed and kickstart, that